TheOdinProject/curriculum/web_development_101/installations/project_your_first_rails_app.md

 You have successfully completed the installations.
 Congratulations!!!
 This was __the hardest part__ of the entire Odin Project.

-You probably felt like you were in way over your head and you didn't understand much of what you were doing.
+You probably felt like you were in way over your head, and you probably didn't understand much of what you were doing.
 That's 100% normal.
 Hang in there.
 You can do this!
 And we've got your back.